 Key Design Features

 The main purpose of a floor is to have a solid, level place to work on.
 A floor needs to provide a good working surface for you to comfortably stand on, roll carts, and move equipment.
 The floor needs to be stable and sturdy enough to support these activities.
+Keep in mind the elevations of surrounding work areas or challenges with existing infrastructure.
+Minimizing steps and having everything on the same plane is both safe and efficient.

 Smooth, but Not Slippery